High LTV Mortgage Rates Continue to Fall

 The Expert’s View

-With rates at an all time low and financial institutions still looking to lend, mortgage options have never been so good for all borrowers alike.
-Loan to value still drives the level of rate a borrow will be able to source but, it is at the higher end of the scale where the biggest improvements have been seen.
-Mortgage rates being offered for those with deposits of 10% or less have dropped sharply over the last couple of years with short term fixed rates in the current market hovering at as low as 2.25% with a 10% deposit, and now close to 3.7% with the entry level deposit of 5%.
+With rates at an all-time low and financial institutions still looking to lend, mortgage options have never been so good for all borrowers alike.
+Loan to value still drives the level of rate a borrower will be able to source but, it is at the higher end of the scale where the biggest improvements have been seen.
+Mortgage rates being offered for those with deposits of 10% or less have dropped sharply over the last couple of years with short-term fixed rates in the current market hovering at as low as 2.25% with a 10% deposit, and now close to 3.7% with the entry-level deposit of 5%.
 The larger decreases in rates at this end of the loan to value bracket just shows the confidence lenders now have in this sector and their commitment to attracting this business.
 If you would like to discuss your possible mortgage rates, then get in touch with the Just Mortgage Brokers team today.
 You can call us on 0800 114 3901 or use our contact form.
 Image Source